Thursday, May 23, 2013

 5. What percentage is accepting what you don't have?

-6. What percentage are the things you would like to have or do that you feel are unreachable or unattainable?
+6. What percentage are the things you would like to have or do that you feel are

 7. What percentage is accepting what "is" rather than what "isn't"?